MaxHass12/Head_First_C/Chapter_1/NOTES.md

 - We can skip out of the loop by using `break` statement.
 Simplest and best way to end a loop.
 A `break` statement is used to break out of loops and also switch statement.

-- `break` does not skips from the `if` conditionals.
+- `break` does not breaks out from the `if` conditionals.

 - `continue` skips the current iteration and goes to the start of the loop ie goes to the loop condition.

 ## Extra

+- The implicit return value of a `main` function is the `int` `0`.

 - If a function takes arguments, then in the function declarations parameters have to be declared with the type.
+The arguments are just a local variable that gets its value from the code that calls the function.

 - `void` functions or functions declared with `void` type do not return anything useful.

-- Almost everything in C has a return value, and not just function calls.
-Assignment returns the assigned value. `y = x = 4;` will assign both `y` and `x` to `4` since `x = 4` returns `4`.
+- Almost everything in C has a return value, and not just function calls ([?]
+This is contradictory to the earlier statement and possibly wrong.
+Only assignments have return value.
+All functions need not have return value) Assignment returns the assigned value. `y = x = 4;` will assign both `y` and `x` to `4` since `x = 4` returns `4`.

 - C is compiled to make the code fast.
 JS and Python are interpreted language, but use some sort of hidden compilation to improve their speed.